 The DSL (and deputies) will receive annual safeguarding training, with subjects to reflect local and national priorities and including a refresher session on their roles and responsibilities every two years.

-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff behaviour policy/code of conduct and have read Keeping Children Safe in Education (Part 1)
+All staff sign to confirm they have received a copy of the staff behaviour policy/code of conduct and have read Keeping Children Safe in Education (Part 1 and Annex A).